+a.
+Counsellors will be deemed qualified if they have five (5) years of classroom experience, a BC teaching certificate and a UBC Masters' Degree in School Counselling, or its equivalent, by the start of the assignment.

+21.4.
+English Language Learning (ELL)

 - a.
-Counsellors will be deemed qualified if they have five (5) years of classroom experience, a BC teaching certificate and a UBC Masters' Degree in School Counselling, or its equivalent, by the date of offer. - b.
-Counsellors will be deemed minimally qualified if they have five (5) years of classroom experience, a BC teaching certificate and have completed fifty-one (51) credits towards a UBC Masters' Degree in School Counselling, or its equivalent, by the date of offer.
-Minimally qualified Counsellors must complete all coursework within eighteen (18) months of being appointed to the position. - 21.4.
-English Language Learning (ELL) - a.
-ELL Teachers will be deemed qualified if they have completed twelve (12) credits towards the UBC Teaching English as a Second Language Certificate, or its equivalent, by the date of offer.
+ELL Teachers will be deemed qualified if they have completed twelve (12) credits towards the UBC Teaching English as a Second Language Certificate, or its equivalent, by the start of the assignment.
 These courses must cover Linguistics and ELL Pedagogy. - b.
-ELL Teachers will be deemed minimally qualified if they have completed six (6) credits towards the UBC Teaching English as a Second Language Certificate, or its equivalent, by the date of offer.
+ELL Teachers will be deemed minimally qualified if they have completed six (6) credits towards the UBC Teaching English as a Second Language Certificate, or its equivalent, by the start of the assignment.
 Minimally qualified ELL Teachers must complete all coursework within three (3) years of being appointed to the position.